Summer Starter FAQs

 Is there a minimum GPA required from the credits earned during the Summer Starter Program to stay in the law school, and what if I don't make it?

 Summer Starter students have until the end of the spring semester to establish (or maintain) good academic standing.
-The Summer Starter Program is a conditional qualifier program.
-You are automatically entered into the fall class following successful conclusion of the SSP.
+The Summer Starter Program is a nonconditional qualifier program.
+You are automatically enrolled in the fall class following your acceptance into the Summer Starter Program.

 What is the cost of the Summer Starter Program?

-Students will be charged the summer per credit hour rate of $960.
-Housing is mandatory and is an additional $820 for the summer.
-In total, the Summer Starter Program costs $8,500.
-With ONU's new reduced tuition, Summer Starter students will be charged a total of $33,300 for their entire first year of law school, which is comparable to most private law schools (and even some public law schools) without the benefits of the Summer Starter Program.
+Tuition for the 2016 Summer Starter Program is $8,720, 2017 tuition will be announced by December 2016.
+It is not required that you live on campus, but the cost is included in the tuition price.
+With ONU's new reduced tuition, Summer Starter students will be charged a total of $35,080 for their entire first year of law school, which is comparable to most private law schools (and even some public law schools) without the benefits of the Summer Starter Program.

 Can I receive any financial aid as a Summer Starter?

-Summer Starter's are not eligible for any scholarship offers, however grants can be provided depending on availability and proven need.
-For more information on student loans, contact the Office of Financial Aid: 419-772-2272
+Summer Starter's are not eligible for any merit-based scholarships, however grants can be provided depending on availability and proven need.
+For more information on student loans and completing the FAFSA, contact the Office of Financial Aid: 419-772-2272.

 What is the curriculum for the Summer Starter Program?